 SUMMARY

 Diagnostics are important for evaluating the robustness of models used to estimate stock status and for understanding how uncertainties propagate through into advice.
 Diagnostics also make the stock assessment process more transparent and help to identify where more knowledge and better data are required.
 Here we adopt a generic strategy to conduct a preliminary stock assessment for North Atlantic albacore, based on five steps.
-The steps are to i) agree in advance hypotheses to test; ii) check for convergence; iii) identify violation of assumptions; iv) use simulation methods such as the jack knife or bootstrap to identify problems with the data and model specifications; and v) conduct hindcasts to evaluate prediction ability.
+The steps are to i) agree in advance hypotheses to test; ii) check for convergence; iii) identify violation of assumptions; iv) use simulation methods such as the jack knife or bootstrap to identify problems with the data and model specifications; and v) conduct hindcasting to evaluate prediction ability.

 KEYWORDS